0xAX/linux-insides/Booting/linux-bootstrap-1.md

 ```

-So, when the bootloader transfers control to the kernel, it starts at:
+When the bootloader transfers control to the kernel, it starts at:

 ```
 X + sizeof(KernelBootSector) + 1